Chatbox/QuickStart/README.md

 # Starter for Chatbox

-Welcome to Chatbox, the worlds leader in customer relations software!
+Welcome to Chatbox, the worlds leader in creating customer relations software!
 This guide is intended to help people get off the ground using Chatbox how it is intended to be used.
 This guide assumes you will already have access to the home console